Eastern Connecticut Volleyball Camps

 Head Coach Megan Silver Droesch

-After one season (2014) on an interim basis, Megan Silver Droesch was named permanent head coach in February of 2015.
-She becomes the eighth permanent head coach in the program’s 41-year history.
+After one season (2014) on an interim basis, Megan Silver-Droesch was named permanent head coach in February of 2015, becoming the eighth permanent head coach in the program’s 41-year history.
 In July of 2017, she became the program's first fulltime head coach in ten years.

-In 2015, Silver Droesch will compete with the Midnight Riders of the Premier Volleyball League for the second year, serving as a team captain -- a team which includes former Eastern four-year letterwinner Samantha Slonski.
+In 2015, Silver-Droesch competed with the Midnight Riders of the Premier Volleyball League for the second year, serving as a team captain -- a team which includes former Eastern four-year letterwinner Samantha Slonski.
 The team will conclude its season at the week-long U.S. Open on Memorial Day weekend in Detroit.

-Silver Droesch holds a B.A. in English from Connecticut and M.Ed from Springfield in Educational Studies and teaches English at Putnam High School.
-She resides in Columbia.
+Silver-Droesch holds a B.A. in English from Connecticut and M.Ed from Springfield in Educational Studies and resides in Canterbury.